CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 ## Overview

-**Implicit tiling** is an alternative method for describing a Cesium 3D Tileset that provides a more succinct representation for large tilesets.
-It encodes the hierarchical structure of the tileset in binary, as opposed to explicit tiling, which specifies the tile hierarchy in JSON.
-The Cesium 3D Tiles 1.0 specification only supports explicit tiling, as every tile is listed in the tileset JSON file.

-Implicit tiling keeps the tileset JSON file small, which makes loading large tilesets faster.
-While explicit tiling can be used to represent large datasets, the tileset JSON file grows linearly with the number of tiles.
-Implicit tiling keeps the tileset JSON file bounded in size.
+**Implicit tiling** describes a Cesium 3D Tileset while enabling new data structures and algorithms for near constant time random access and dynamic tileset generation.
+It makes fast, efficient high resolution (meter or centimeter scale) global dataset streaming possible.
+The tileset is uniformly subdivided and organized for ease of read and write without the need to read the entire tileset at once.
+The subdivision enables random access, smaller tileset JSON files, and faster loading.

-Implicit tiling also provides a method for accessing tiles by tile coordinates.
+Implicit tiling provides a method for accessing tiles by tile coordinates.
 This allows for abbreviated tree traversal algorithms.

 ![Explicit vs Implicit Tiling](figures/implicit-vs-explicit.jpg)